top of page

 Sarah Beeson helps run her family's small business — an engineering consulting firm which has been based in Roswell for nearly 25 years.
 She advocates on behalf of small businesses as a member of the Leadership Council for the National Small Business Association.
 She has also served as the North Fulton lead for Abundant Housing Atlanta and on the Board of Directors for organizations such as Advance Atlanta, the Georgia Association of Environmental Professionals, and Roswell Inc. Prior to joining her family's company, Sarah worked for several years in the nonprofit industry.

 Sarah is presently working towards her doctorate (PHD) in environmental planning with a primary focus on city planning at the University of Georgia.
 She also possesses a Master’s degree in Environmental Management from the University of Maryland, a Master’s of Business Administration (MBA) from UGA, and a Bachelor’s degree in Journalism and Political Science from Georgia State University.
-If elected, Sarah would contribute a unique perspective to Roswell’s City Council based upon her years of experience in business, advocacy, environmental management, and city planning.
+Sarah is currently the only Roswell City Councilmember who runs a business based in Roswell and possesses city planning and environmental management experience.

 SARAH'S PLATFORM

 Sarah Beeson believes that it is the duty of our elected officials to be fiscally responsible with our taxpayer dollars.
-Through mindful budgeting, her goal will be to keep taxes low while supporting economic growth to increase the city's revenue.
+Through mindful budgeting, her goal is to keep taxes low while supporting economic growth to increase the city's revenue.
 To keep Roswell livable and safe, we must work to keep Roswell financially resilient.
+Since she was elected last December, Sarah fought to reduce executive discretionary spending by 80% in the FY24 budget.
+She has also worked to promote local businesses — especially those located east of GA-400.
+She will not be supporting any increases to business taxes in 2023.

 Roswell's convenient location adjacent to the Chattahoochee River has granted our city with natural beauty rivaled by none in the Metro Atlanta region.
-Sarah supports protecting our river, parks, and greenspace along with improving the resiliency of our city's infrastructure — such as stormwater management systems, transportation systems, recreation areas, and pedestrian/bicycle networks.
+Sarah supports protecting our river, parks, and greenspace along with improving the resiliency of our city's infrastructure — such as transportation systems, recreation areas, and pedestrian/bicycle networks.
 By continuing to make Roswell more walkable and bikeable, we can improve the quality of life for all of our city's residents.
+While serving on Roswell City Council in 2023, Sarah has supported improved stormwater management, expanded bicycle networks, green building practices, and expanding bioswale systems while decreasing impermeable surfaces in our city's parks.

 Housing Choice